Tesla Model S 2021

 dès 99 990 €

 The 2021 Tesla Model S remains one of the most ambitious electric sedans on the market.
 Positioned in the premium segment, it targets an audience concerned with raw performance and proven range.
-Two variants coexist: the Long Range, oriented towards long-distance daily use, and the Plaid, designed to push the limits of electric acceleration.
+Two versions coexist: the Long Range, oriented towards daily long-distance use, and the Plaid, designed to push the limits of electric acceleration.
 Both feature the 100 kWh battery and benefit from the in-house Supercharger network, a significant advantage for Tesla owners.

-Design and livability
+Design and habitability

 Powertrain and performance